Streaming Services to Cancel in July 2022

 Viewers are ready to digest Stranger Things 4 part 2 on Netflix, making the service a must-have for July.
 There's still a while to go until House of the Dragon is available to watch on HBO Max, but does that mean you should cancel it for now?
-You may be weighing whether to cancel a streaming service because of the content that's currently available and how much you're paying out of pocket each month.
+Every month you may need to weigh whether to cancel a streaming service because of the content that's currently available and how much you're paying for each service.
 In these difficult financial times, I'd like to offer one strategy: Churn like ice cream.

 What does that mean?
 Subscribe, cancel, roll with a different service, then resubscribe, keeping your favorites in a rotation.
 The upside is that you get to save money when Netflix, Disney Plus, HBO Max and others don't have the content you want to watch at a given time.
 Just remember to shut off auto-renewal for your monthly subscriptions.
 Churning may not be an option if you're sharing your accounts with people outside your household, but if you can work out an arrangement with your streaming partners, go for it.